petericebear/search-behavior-analysis-collector/README.md

 }
 ```

-The browser information is collected once per session and included at the session level, rather than being repeated for each event.
+The browser information and color identifier are collected once per session and included at the session level, rather than being repeated for each event.
 This reduces payload size and improves efficiency.

 ### Data Sending